trambarhq/trambar/docs/user-guide-admin.md

    ![Server type](img/admin-server-facebook-type.png)

-4. In a different browser tab, navigate to the [Facebook App Dashboard](https://developers.facebook.com/apps/).
+4. In a different browser window, navigate to the [Facebook App Dashboard](https://developers.facebook.com/apps/).

 5. Click the **Add a New App** button.

    ![Facebook App Dashboard - add](img/facebook-apps-add.png)

 6. Enter a display name and a contact e-mail address.
-The display name should contact the name of your company so that users will be able to correctly identify your app.
+The display name should contain the name of your company so that users will be able to correctly identify your app.

    ![Facebook App - create](img/facebook-app-dialog.png)